 The first thing you’ll probably notice the first time you light a wood wick candle is the gentle crackle and pop as it burns.
 The soft sound is like a tiny campfire giving your burning candle a warm, fuzzy ambiance.

-After a while, you’ll also see that wood wick candles tend to burn more evenly than traditional cotton wick candles, thanks to the lower, wider flame of a wooden wick.
-That can increase the candle’s burn time, giving you more hours of scent, and also help prevent tunneling (which we’ll get into in the next section).
+After a while, you’ll also see that wood wick candles tend to burn more evenly than traditional cotton wick candles, thanks to the lower, wider flame.
+That can increase the candle’s burn time, giving you more hours of scent, and also help prevent tunneling (which we’ll get into shortatory).

 Plus, unlike pre-tabbed cotton candle wicks, which are usually coated with beeswax, wooden wicks are vegan!
 My soy wax candles have always been environmentally sustainable, with wax made from U.S.-grown soy and packaging that's reusable or compostable, but I’m glad to finally say they're also 100% vegan.

-Speaking of which, so are the wooden wicks: the wood comes from mills certified by the Forest Stewardship Council (FSC), which means it’s from forests that are managed in environmentally and socially responsible ways.
+Speaking of which, my wooden wicks are sustainable, too: the wood comes from mills certified by the Forest Stewardship Council (FSC), which means it’s from forests that are managed in environmentally and socially responsible ways.

 Wooden Wick Candle Care

-Wooden wick candles are much like any other candle, but the main difference in how to use them is that you should keep the wick trimmed to about 1/8 inch long.
+The main difference in how to use wooden wick candles is that you should keep the wick trimmed to about 1/8 inch long.
 That’s a little shorter than the 1/4 inch length for cotton wicks because wooden wicks are wider, so they don’t need as much length.
 A long-handled wick trimmer is the perfect tool for the job.

 But both types of wicks will accumulate carbon buildup on the end if left untrimmed or burned for too long at a time.
-You should only burn a candle for around 4 hours, depending on the diameter (about one hour per inch), and always trim the wick before each lighting.
+You should only burn a candle for around four hours, depending on the diameter (about one hour per inch).
+And as always, trim the wick before each lighting.

-This might be more important for wooden wicks.
-While carbon buildup might cause a cotton wick to have too large a flame or produce soot, that charred wood might make a wooden wick hard to light in the first place.
+This can be even more important for wooden wicks.
+While carbon buildup might cause a cotton wick to have too large a flame or produce soot, that charred wood might make a wooden wick harder to light.
 If that’s the case, try trimming the wick.
 Here’s about how long a wooden wick should be:

 If it’s still hard to light, try holding the flame at the bottom of the wick and light it from there.
 This melts a little bit of candle wax, giving fuel to the flame as the wick draws it up.